annicetan/eCommerce/README.md

     - Signing up for membership
     - Rewards and points awarded

-  - Social Media (at the bottom of every page)
+  - Social Media (at the bottom of Home page)
     - Haidilao Official Instagram Account
     - Haidilao Official Facebook Account